tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/常见问题/工具类问题/Hadoop 工具_intl_en.md

 ### Why can't I see a large file immediately after it was uploaded to COS?

 Hadoop-COS uploads all large files, i.e. those larger than the part size (fs.cosn.upload.part.size), through multipart upload.
 You can see the file on COS only after all of its parts have been uploaded.
-Currently, COS does not support Append operations.
+Currently, Hadoop-COS does not support Append operations.

 ## Buffers